-At St. Jude, Eucharistic Adoration with exposition of the Blessed Sacrament takes place each Wednesday starting after the 8:30am Mass until 9:00pm, and Friday starting after the 8:30am Mass unil 5:00pm that evening.
+At St. Jude, Eucharistic Adoration with exposition of the Blessed Sacrament takes place each Monday and Wednesday starting after the 8:30am Mass until 9:00pm, and Friday starting after the 8:30am Mass unil 5:00pm that evening.
 Benediction starts at approximately 4:50pm.
 Please come by for a visit with our Lord.
 Spend a few minutes, an hour, or whatever your schedule allows at the time.

 During Lent, please join us for Benediction and stay for the Stations of the Cross immediately following.

 Additionally, the church is open from early in the morning till late in the evening, every day, so please come and adore our Lord Jesus Christ present in the tabernacle, any day of the month that you prefer.
 He is waiting for you!